• To develop permanent family connections for youth in foster care who cannot safely return home

 From the founder and executive director of Special Needs Adoption and Permanency Services, Inc. (SNAPS):

 Since 2002, this 501 (c) (3) non-profit corporation has been devoted to children within the foster care system.
-As a listing exchange and family advocacy charity, we create programs and projects that not only support youth while they wait for a permanent family, but also assist youth who may now or in the future need an adoptive parent or couple.
+As a family advocacy charity, we participate in programs and projects that assist youth who may now or in the future need an adoptive parent or couple.

 Wendy's Wonderful Kids - The Dave Thomas Foundation for Adoption partners with SNAPS Inc. through a Wendy Wonderful Kids (WWK) grant.
-This allows up to 30 children in Idaho each year to receive specialized recruitment services.
+This allows up to 20 children within each full-time grant site area to receive specialized recruitment services.
 To contact a WWK Recruiter in Idaho:

-We want to assist others in serving these children.
-Please take the time to check out our programs and read about becoming a resource for a child in foster care; as an adoptive parent, a guardian, a foster parent, a mentor, a donor, a sponsor.
+Please check out our programs and read about becoming a resource for a child in foster care; as an adoptive parent, a guardian, a foster parent, a donor, or an activity sponsor.

 Marti Wiser, LCSW